shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Affinity Assist

 At level 3, you gain the ability to help others bend reality.
 When another creature casts a spell from your bonded schools, you may use your reaction to add one of your Bond Affinity options to it.
 You can do this even if a Bond Affinity option has already been applied to it by someone else.
+You may not apply a Bond Affinity option that has already been applied with your Spell Sharing feature.

 Either the casting creature or the spell must be within your Cast Range.